20 Natural Diuretics to Add to Your Diet

 Beets helps flush the liver; many people say they have to go to the bathroom immediately after consuming them.
 “The best way to get the full benefits of beets is by juicing them,” says Werner-Gray, who recommends also adding in some carrots, apple, and ginger for a refreshing and effective diuretic juice.

 The yummy yellow fruit is high in digestive enzymes and is a natural diuretic, according to Liana Werner-Gray, author of The Earth Diet.
 Pineapples are a versatile diuretic since you can eat them as is, juice them, or add them to smoothies.
-Or indulge in any of these 20 Pineapple Recipes You'll Fall in Love With.

 “Cilantro helps cleanse heavy metals from the system,” says Werner-Gray.
 “You could also combine the cilantro with parsley, one avocado, and lemon juice for a diuretic salad!”